1902 Rose Bowl: Tournament Park

 Before the Rose Bowl stadium was built for the 1923 Rose Bowl, games were played in Pasadena's Tournament Park, approximately three miles southeast of the current stadium.
 Tournament Park is now a private park maintained by the California Institute of Technology in Pasadena, California.
 It was simply known as the "town lot" before being renamed Tournament Park in 1900.

 Teams

-Stanford had played the Olympic Club and Reliance Club twice, beating and tying each.
-They beat Nevada, 12–0, then lost to Cal in the eleventh Big Game, 2–0.
+Stanford had played the Olympic Club and the Reliance Athletic Club twice, beating and tying each.
+They beat Nevada State, 12–0, then lost to California in the 11th Big Game, 2–0.

 The 1901 Michigan Wolverines football team was nicknamed the "Point-a-Minute" team when they came to Pasadena to play the game.
 The Wolverines had racked up 501 points while allowing their opponents no points at all.
 The 49 points they scored in the 1902 Rose Bowl game brought their season total to 550 to 0.